-The Ultimate Guide to Coach Serial Numbers
+The Ultimate Guide to Coach Serial Numbers (2022 UPDATE)

 Have you ever wondered what those numbers inside your Coach bag are?
 Or if they actually mean something?
-And if they can they help you authenticate a bag you bought second hand?
+And if they can help you authenticate a bag you bought second hand?
 If the answer to any of these questions is “yes”, or you would just love to brush up on your Coach serial numbers, keep reading!

 Serial numbers in luxury designer bags can often be an important factor when authenticating an expensive item you bought online, found at the thrift store or bought from anywhere other than the official brand store.
 Some brands give every single one of their bags a serial number, which is an individual number that is unique to the specific bag, and this is what Coach did, until 1994.
 Then, everything changed.
 Coach bags don’t have an actual “serial number” anymore, but what they do have is a “style number” combined with a few extra numbers that are actually way more useful than an actual serial number.
 These numbers are what we will be focusing on today.

 Here is what we will cover in this post: